-One of the biggest topics that I try and spread the word on is training your foster dog of any age.
-I am not talking about getting the dog trained to the point of competition, I am referring to teaching some of the basic commands, which will translate into manners.
-Teaching a dog to sit, lay down, off and go into the crate (for feeding/leaving the house/bedtime/etc.) creates obedience.
+One of the biggest topics I focus on is training your foster dog, regardless of age.
+I am not talking about getting the dog trained to the point of competition, I am referring to teaching some of the basic commands.
+Those will translate into manners.
+Teaching a dog to sit, lay down, off, leave it and go into the crate (for feeding/leaving the house/bedtime/etc.) creates obedience.
 Obedience does not mean that the dog is free from behavioral issues, so keep that in mind.

 When it comes to fostering, this is something that can really help the dogs.
 Unfortunately when dogs are moved from home to home, this can create inconsistent behavior, behavioral issues, bonding issues, then add in the fact that the dog has no understanding of any obedience, that will make it harder on the dog to find a home.
 Finding a home is the first battle, but then the second battle is for the dog to keep it.